 Please leave a comment below or send me an email with your remarks or questions about this pattern.

-Get more of my patterns on my Etsy, Ravelry and LoveCrafts Shops.
-Sales from these patterns (okay, it’s only one right now but I’ll be publishing more.) go toward saving up for a sewing machine.
+Get more of my patterns on my Store my Ravelry and LoveCrafts Shops.
+Sales from these patterns go toward saving up for a laptop.
 Or you can just show your support directly by buying me a coffee on my Ko-fi page.

 P.S.
 This pattern is for personal use only.
 You may make as many of these crochet bees as you’d like.
 However, if you choose to do so, please credit me as the designer and provide a link to the pattern.
 Thank you!